-The Academy has a forecast deficit position of £408K for FY 22/23.
-Available reserves at 31 August 2022 amounted to £1,283K and have been taken into account in adopting the going concern basis.
+The Academy has a forecast breakeven position for FY 23/24.
+Available reserves at 31 August 2023 amounted to £1,121K and have been taken into account in adopting the going concern basis.

 Risk management

 Taking risk management seriously is a priority for the Academy.
 The Academy's risk management strategy aims to: